galmail/va-experiment/README.md

 npm run ask "What is the weather in London?"
 ```

+Currently it only works for: London, New York, Paris and Madrid

 ## Tests

 There are unit and integration tests.
 Just run: